bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 The original probe is a little microswitch on a L-shaped stand, which magnetically attaches to a spot next to the printer nozzle.
 So you have to place it, and connect the probe wire manually whenever a probe operation is done (to calibrate the delta columns, or probe the bed, etc.).
 Connecting and disconnecting the cable is difficult as the cables are short and kind of tight.
 So the first improvement I made was a magnetic connector using pogo pins.
 This way there is nothing to connect/disconnect.
 That worked well enough but did not fix all the other issues with such a probe:

 - manual install.
-Sometimes you forget something. like to uninstall the probe and print, which causes a head crash. messing all the calibration and breaking things...
+Sometimes you forget something.
+Like, to uninstall the probe and print, which causes a head crash. messing all the calibration and breaking things...
 - not very precise, it wobbles a tiny bit on the head
 - since it moves, the Z-probe offset has to be periodically adjusted, which is long and tedious
 - a microswitch is not the most repeatable contact sensor.